Ukrainian alphabet: Unified orthography

 In 1925, the Ukrainian SSR created a Commission for the Regulation of Orthography.
 During the period of Ukrainization in Soviet Ukraine, the 1927 International Orthographic Conference was convened in Kharkiv, from May 26 to June 6.
 At the conference, a standardized Ukrainian orthography and method for transliterating foreign words were established, a compromise between Galician and Soviet proposals, called the Ukrainian orthography of 1928, or Skrypnykivka, after Ukrainian Commissar of Education Mykola Skrypnyk.
 It was officially recognized by the Council of People's Commissars in 1928, and by the Lviv Shevchenko Scientific Society in 1929, and adopted by the Ukrainian diaspora.
 The Skrypnykivka was the first universally adopted native Ukrainian orthography.

-However, by 1930 Stalin's government started to reverse the Ukrainization policy as part of an effort to centralize power in Moscow.
+However, by 1930 Stalin's government started to reverse the Ukrainization policy, partly attributing the peasant resistance to collectivization to Ukrainian nationalists.
 In 1933, the orthographic reforms were abolished, decrees were passed to bring the orthography steadily closer to Russian.
-His reforms discredited and labelled “nationalist deviation”, Skrypnyk committed suicide rather than face a show trial and execution or deportation.
+His reforms discredited and labelled "nationalist deviation", Skrypnyk committed suicide rather than face a show trial and execution or deportation.
 The Ukrainian letter ge ґ, and the phonetic combinations ль, льо, ля were eliminated, and Russian etymological forms were reintroduced (for example, the use of -іа- in place of -я-).
 An official orthography was published in Kyiv in 1936, with revisions in 1945 and 1960.
 This orthography is sometimes called Postyshivka, after Pavel Postyshev, Stalin's official who oversaw the dismantling of Ukrainisation.

 In the meantime, the Skrypnykivka continued to be used by Ukrainians in Galicia and the worldwide diaspora.

 During the period of Perestroika in the USSR, a new Ukrainian Orthographic Commission was created in 1986.
-A revised orthography was published in 1991, reintroducing the letter ge ґ.
+A revised orthography was published in 1990, reintroducing the letter ge ґ.
 It also revised the alphabetical order, moving the soft sign ь from the end of the alphabet, to a position before the letter ю, which helps sort Ukrainian text together with Belarusian (following a proposal by L. M. Ivanenko of the Glushkov Institute of Cybernetics).